KarpelesLab/pppoeproxy/README.md

 1. **PPPoE Discovery Phase**:
    - In client mode, captures PADI, PADO, PADR, and PADS packets
-   - In server mode, captures packets and rewrites Host-Uniq tags with a value derived from the shared secret
+   - In server mode, captures and forwards packets to connected clients
    - Forwards packets between the client, server, and the actual PPPoE server

 2. **PPPoE Session Phase**: